ferrolho/android-obstakles/README.md

 - [ ] Special item to clear all falling obstacles (?)
 - [ ] Replace game over menu buttons text with icons (?)

+##v2.1
+- Bug fix in leaderboards
+- Fixed different update rate on different devices
+- Improved collisions detection speed

 ##v2.0
-- [x] Add leaderboards and achievements
+- Add leaderboards and achievements

 ##v1.0
-- [x] Different obstacle shapes
+- Different obstacle shapes

 #Screenshots
 ###Game as was on 18-01-2015